-- The Redevelopment Authority cannot produce complete financial statements reflecting all activities of the Redevelopment Authority.
-The consultant that assists the City in preparing the financial statements combines activity from multiple ledgers and sources to prepare a complete set of financial statements for the Redevelopment Authority. - Interest that was earned in the City Treasurer/Control Account has not been transferred to the City's investment account.
+• Interest that was earned in the City Treasurer/Control Account has not been transferred to the City's investment account.
 The interest earned was not allocated or recorded in the general ledgers of the City's applicable funds.
-As of December 31, 2013, the funds accumulated in the City Treasurer/Control Account have been treated as a reconciling item on the year-end cash reconciliations.
+As of December 31, 2014, the funds accumulated in the City Treasurer/Control Account have been treated as a reconciling item on the year-end cash reconciliations.